The Agent Blog - Goodlord

 An Electrical Installation Condition Report (EICR) is a detailed assessment of a property’s electrical system, evaluating its safety and functionality.
 The inspection is conducted by a qualified contractor who checks every aspect of the electrical installation to identify any issues that may pose a safety risk.

-The main goal of the EICR report is to prevent or fix any possible electric risks, such as electric shocks, fire hazards, overloaded circuits, or problems with earthing or fuse boxes.
+The main goal of the EICR report is to prevent or fix any possible electrical risks, such as electric shocks, fire hazards, overloaded circuits, or problems with earthing or fuse boxes.

 The report categorises issues under specific codes to indicate their severity:

-• Code C3: this code can be considered satisfactory.
-It doesn’t indicate any immediate remedial work but suggests improvements that can enhance the safety of the system.
+• Code C3 - This code can be considered satisfactory.
+It doesn’t indicate any immediate remedial work but suggests improvements to enhance the system's safety.

 If a property falls under C1, C2, or FI codes, the remedial work must be carried out within 28 days, unless otherwise specified by the inspector.